 Visitors exploring stalactites in Ngilgi Cave, Australia.

-Walk through 600 million years of Earth’s story at Ngilgi Cave, guided by the voices of its first custodians.
+Welcome to a journey through 600 million years of Earth's history, guided by the voices of its original custodians.
+Located near Yallingup in Perth, this experience is steeped in cultural and natural significance.

-Ngilgi Cave, near Yallingup, is a geological landmark deeply significant to the Wardandi people of the Noongar Nation.
-This experience blends natural history with Aboriginal creation stories, offering a unique connection between culture, nature, and the visitor.
+Near Yallingup, the geological landmark of Ngilgi Cave holds deep significance for the Wardandi people of the Noongar Nation.
+This experience weaves together natural history and Aboriginal creation stories to create a unique cultural connection with nature.

-• Ancient Lands outdoor trail: Explore interactive digital and physical exhibits that reveal the region’s geological evolution and Aboriginal narratives.
+• Ancient Lands Outdoor Trail: Engage with interactive digital and physical exhibits that showcase both the region's geological evolution and its rich Aboriginal narratives.

-• Semi-guided cave access: Enter a richly decorated cave system illuminated by warm amber lighting, perfect for reflection and photography.
+• Semi-Guided Cave Access: Step into a cave system adorned by warm amber lighting, providing an ideal atmosphere for reflection and photography.

-• Family-friendly activities: Children can enjoy hands-on displays and a crawl tunnel designed to spark curiosity and engagement.
+• Friendly Activities for Families: Children can enjoy hands-on displays and a crawl tunnel designed to ignite curiosity and engagement.

-• Knowledgeable staff: Team members are available throughout your visit to answer questions and share insights about the cave’s cultural and scientific importance.
+• Knowledgeable Staff on Hand: Throughout your visit, team members will be available to answer questions and share insights about the cave's cultural and scientific importance.

 Group exploring Ngilgi Cave on a guided tour, standing on a walkway surrounded by rock formations.